filterpaper/qmk_userspace/readme.md

 # Layout wrapper macros

 ## Basic setup
-A single key map layout is shared with multiple keyboards using C preprocessors macros.
+A single key map layout can be shared with multiple keyboards using C preprocessors macros.
 They are referenced in the keyboard JSON files and the build process will expand them into a transient `keymap.c` file during compile time.

-The `split_3x5_2` layout is used as the base and defined in `layout.h` file, example:
+The `split_3x5_2` layout is used as the base layout and defined in `layout.h` file, e.g.:
 ```c
 #define _BASE \
     KC_Q,    KC_W,    KC_E,    KC_R,    KC_T,        KC_Y,    KC_U,    KC_I,    KC_O,    KC_P,    \